eonist/eonist.github.io/_posts/2019-06-20-Clean-xcode.md

 1. Go to file in xcode -> Workspace settings
 2. Click the arrow next to which appears /Users/apple/Library/Developer/Xcode/DerivedData
 3. Select the Derived data and move it to Trash.
+Terminal: `rm -rf ~/Library/Developer/Xcode/DerivedData`
 4. Quite the xcode and reopen it.
 5. Clean the project and run again.